Hangzhou: Demographics

+As of 2023, Hangzhou had a permanent population of 12.522 million (including Xiaoshan and Yuhang), of which 10.543 million (84.2%) lived in urban areas.
 The encompassing metropolitan area was estimated by the OECD (Organisation for Economic Co-operation and Development) to have, as of 2010, a population of 13.4 million, although other sources put the figure at over 21 million.
 The Hangzhou metropolitan area includes the major cities of Shaoxing, Jiaxing and Huzhou.

-The population of Hangzhou is likely influenced by Zhejiang being chosen for model common prosperity drive.
+Hangzhou has a life expectancy of 83.18 years for the city's registered population as of 2021, one of the highest in China.